sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/linear_programming.rst

   Proprietary, but free for researchers and students.

-* `CVXOPT <http://cvxopt.org/>`_: an LP solver from Python Software for Convex Optimization, uses an interior-point methodi, always installed in Sage.
+* `CVXOPT <http://cvxopt.org/>`_: an LP solver from Python Software for Convex Optimization, uses an interior-point method, always installed in Sage.

   Licensed under the GPL.